 This is quite possibly Davis’s most ambitious performance.
 She’s asked to play a character whose beauty is legendary, and Davis, who is nobody’s idea of great beauty (I myself think she was pretty, albeit in a non-conventional way), looks like an odd choice for the main character.
 The script calls for someone like Vivien Leigh (Gone with the Wind) or Hedy Lamarr (Samson and Delilah), but by sheer force of will and talent Davis makes you believe that men find her utterly irresistible.

 Davis always prided herself on never backing down from a challenge and her dedication pays off.
 She raised her voice a full octave in order to appear more feminine, and while it does sound strange at first, you slowly realize that this is a clever choice.
-Ernest Haller’s slick camerawork, Orry-Kelly’s exquisite gowns and Margaret Donovan’s wigs, all help Davis achieve the desired effect.
+Ernest Haller’s (Jezebel) slick camerawork, Orry-Kelly’s (Some Like it Hot) exquisite gowns and Margaret Donovan’s wigs, all help Davis achieve the desired effect.
 She has some detractors (director Sherman wasn’t satisfied with Davis’s characterization), but I think Davis gives a riveting performance in a truly challenging role.

 Fans are still divided over Davis’s performance, but no one has ever dared to criticize Rains’s well-thought out, Oscar-nominated work.
 He’s absolutely brilliant.
 Rains has this great ability to convey complex emotions without moving a muscle.
 There are only a few actors who have that kind of power.
 The fine supporting cast includes George Coulouris (For Whom the Bell Tolls), Jerome Cowan (The Song of Bernadette), and Walter Abel (Holiday Inn).